ShannaChang/FiveInRow/README.md

    >> Col:
    ```

+### Question need to figure out
-3. Q1: What kind of ability do you think a successful A.I. must have?
+   Q1: What kind of ability do you think a successful A.I. must have? <\br >
    Q2: How to apply monad to our project?